Natural gas price statistics

 The price and reliability of energy supplies are key elements in a country’s energy supply strategy.
 Natural gas prices are of particular importance for international competitiveness, as natural gas might represent a significant proportion of total energy costs for industrial and service-providing businesses.
 Contrary to the price of fossil fuels, which are usually traded on global markets with relatively uniform prices, electricity prices vary widely among EU Member States.

 The EU has acted to liberalise electricity and gas markets since the second half of the 1990s.
 Directives adopted in 2003 established common rules for internal markets for electricity and natural gas.
 Deadlines were set for opening markets and allowing customers to choose their supplier: as of 1 July 2004 for business customers and as of 1 July 2007 for all consumers (including households).
 Some EU Member States anticipated the liberalisation process, while others were much slower in adopting the necessary measures.
-Indeed, significant barriers to entry remain in many electricity and natural gas markets as seen through the number of markets that are still dominated by (near) monopoly suppliers.
+Indeed, significant barriers to entry remain in many electricity and natural gas markets as seen through the number of markets still dominated by (near) monopoly suppliers.

 In 2008, the European Commission Facing the challenge of higher oil prices (COM(2008) 384), called on the EU to become more efficient in its use of energy, and less dependent on fossil fuels — in particular, by following the approach laid out in the climate change and renewable energy package.